Signing contracts

 Employment contract solicitors

-If you've been offered a job, it's worth checking the proposed contract is in your best interest today as well as understanding its implications for the future, for example if you were to leave your employer.
-Speak to our specialist team of employment lawyers who can review and provide swift, straightforward advice on your contract.
+If you've been offered a new job or your employer proposes changing your contract, it is worth ensuring that the terms offered are in your best interests.
+Speak to our specialist employment contract solicitors who can review and provide swift, straightforward advice on your contract.

 Search our website